When someone leaves an inheritance under the terms of their Will it may be by way of a legacy or as a share in the residue of the estate.

 When writing your Will you will need to decide who you want to inherit your estate and how much each beneficiary will receive.
 However, you need to be aware of the different ways to leave money and the risks involved.

 It is always advisable to seek professional help in drawing up your Will, to ensure that your loved ones benefit from your estate in the way that you wish.

 Our expert Will writers can explain all the different types of legacy and advise you on which will work best for you.

 Make A Free, No Obligation Enquiry Now

-To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.
+To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry.
+We will discuss your current circumstances and explain all available options to you.